GearPlug/jira-python/README.md

 # jira-python

-jira-python is an API wrapper for JIRA written in Python
+jira-python is an API wrapper for Jira Software written in Python.

+This library uses API version 2 and Basic Authentication for requests.

+If you are looking for Jira Software Cloud using OAuth 2.0 (3LO) and the latest API version: https://github.com/ingmferrer/jira-cloud-python

 ## Installing
 ```